 Why Swimming is Good for Aussies

 The one thing Australian Shepherd owners are most surprised about is the amount of energy these dogs have.
-Bred as herding/working dogs, they have a surplus of energy – all time time.
+Bred as herding dogs, they have a surplus of energy – all time time.

-Unless you have a large backyard and can spend a sizable amount of time playing with them, it’ll be difficult to fully satisfy their physical needs.
+And unless you have a large yard and can spend a sizable amount of time playing with them, it’ll be difficult to fully satisfy their physical needs.
 So, why is swimming such a great activity for Australian Shepherds?

 Simply put, they’re able to burn off a ton of energy by swimming.
 It can be exhausting swimming for long periods of time.
 However, Australian Shepherds seem to do it with little problem.
 It’s part of the reason why so many Aussies love swimming.